NoahBraasch/The-C-Programming-Language-Exercise-1.4/README.md

 # The-C-Programming-Language-Exercise-1.4
-This is my example of exercise 1.3 as defined in the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie  The exersize is defined as such: "Modify the temperature conversion program (written previously in this chapter) to print a heading above the table."
+This is my example of exercise 1.4 as defined in the book "The C Programming Language" by Brian Kernighan and Dennis Ritchie  The exersize is defined as such: "Write a program to print the corresponding Celcius to Farenheit table."